The-Kharsair-Empire/Multi-Client-Dictionary-Server/README.md

-# This is a client server base online dictionary database app that allow multiple clients to query, update, and post to a dictionary server.
+# This is a client-server based online dictionary database app that allow multiple clients to query, update, and post to a dictionary server.
 ## keywords: TCP/IP sockets, Multithreading, Worker Pool Architecture

 ### The class diagram of this app